With every

 Every shipping service provider has terms, conditions, and territory to cover.
 Collaborate

-with the local courier services for cheap and fast deliveries, whereas engaging
+with local courier services for cheap and fast deliveries while engaging

 In a situation